Available via API | Available via SDK | Needs configuration on Veriff’s side | Needs a separate integration | Needs a solution-specific webhook |

 | Lists of individuals, legal entities, issued by relevant law enforcement or regulatory bodies. |

-The field has two possible values:
+The field has three possible values:

 This is independent from the session decision (approved/declined), which is driven by IDV checks.